swpecht/swpecht.github.io/docs/_drafts/phase-10.md

 Hide until 4 of a kind      |14     |15.1   |
 Hide until 3 of a kind      |14     |14.7   |

-As expected, there isn't much impact on the `hide until n` strategies -- the whole point is to hide what cards you're going after.
+As expected, there isn't much impact on the `hide until n` strategies -- the whole point is to hide what cards we're going after.

 The `greedy pairs` strategy is negatviely impacted.
 But it's still the best strategy.
 And it's the simplest, if you have the discard card in your hand, take it.

 Turns out I was way over thinking this.

 ## Possible future ideas